Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

 - Holiday is responsible for attempting 13.8% of his team's field goal attempts this season with 15.3 per game.

+- Holiday is averaging 6.1 three-point field goal attempts per game this season, which is 12.4% of his team's attempts from beyond the arc.

-- Holiday's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.
+- Holiday's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.

-- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.
+- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.

 Jrue Holiday vs. the Heat